neuroidss/lab-governance/People and Partners.md

 Accountabilities:
  - Talking with Partners upon request to help them get unstuck, build perspective on their needs and tension processing pathways (eg. find a role that cares)

-### Mentor supervisor
+### Mentor supervisor - Egg
-Purpose: Mentors do a great work
+Purpose: Mentors do great work

 Accountabilities:
 - Evolving the soft and hard skill tree